cazala/synaptic/docs/testing.md

 Paper is the reference.
 Production f32 comparisons use tolerances appropriate for differences in legal floating-point operation ordering.

+## Learning workloads

+`@synaptic/conformance` contains three deterministic functional workloads.
+The regular test suite runs each one from the same seeded initialization on Paper, CPU, and Wasm:

+- XOR trains a 2-3-1 perceptron and must classify all four inputs with outputs beyond the `0.1`/`0.9` margins.
+- MNIST uses `mnist@1.1.0`, takes 15 training and 5 disjoint test images for
+  each of all ten classes, downsamples them from 28×28 to 7×7, and requires at least 85% training and 80% held-out accuracy.
+- Discrete sequence recall reproduces the `gh-pages` demo vocabulary: targets 2 and 4, distractors 3 and 5, prompts 0 and 1, and length-10 sequences.
+A
+  seeded length curriculum trains a 6-4-2 LSTM; 100 separately seeded validation sequences require at least 95% prompt and whole-sequence accuracy.

+These are bounded regression tests, not representative accuracy benchmarks.
+The dataset split, ordering, initialization, and validation sequences are fixed so a backend regression cannot hide behind favorable random sampling.

 ## Browser WebGPU smoke tests

 WebGPU needs a real adapter; Node-only CI tests validate layout, support